Should We Stop Making Mortgage Payments to Do a Short Sale?

 - Lenders Might Not Obligate Repayment.
 Typically, if a borrower is facing a true hardship and has no assets nor means of making a mortgage payment, the lender is unlikely to try to force the borrower to pay back any of it.
 It does not mean a lender is not entitled to a deficiency judgment, if circumstances warrant.

 - Acquire Funds to Move.
-It stands to reason that if you're not paying the bank, money that would ordinarily be allocated toward that expense may instead be used to pay first, last and a security deposit on a rental.
+If you're not paying the bank, money that would ordinarily be allocated toward that expense may instead be used to pay first, last, and a security deposit on a rental.

 Drawbacks to Going Into Default During a Short Sale

 - Credit Report Could Suffer.
 Short sales and foreclosure affect credit.
-In addition to a Credit Score Factor Code #22, the lender may also report your delinquent mortgage payments to the credit bureaus.
+The lender may report your delinquent mortgage payments to the credit bureaus.
 Some lenders can report a short sale as paid in full if you've completed a HAFA short sale after 2013, which should not affect your credit.

 - Restricted From Buying a New Home.
-Although restrictions may become relaxed a bit due to the increasing number of foreclosures and short sales, at the moment, borrowers with a 60-day-late-pay or greater are required by Fannie Mae to wait two years to buy another home.
-Golden 1 Credit Union in California offers a case-by-case waiting period for borrowers who fit certain criteria.
-Certain HAFA guidelines allow an immediate repurchase.
-Talk to your agent.
+Although restrictions may become relaxed a bit due to the increasing number of foreclosures and short sales, at the moment, borrowers with a 60-day-late-payment or greater are required by Fannie Mae to wait two years to buy another home.

 - Lose Home to Foreclosure.
 If you can't make up the back payments prior to the trustee's or sheriff's sale, you may lose your home to the bank.